How High-Availability Mode Works

 Configuration synchronization—The two appliances synchronize their settings to ensure that the secondary is ready to take over for the primary.
 If the configuration of the pair is changed through the browser based interface, the primary appliance updates the secondary appliance immediately.

-HA in WCCP mode—When WCCP is used with an HA pair, the primary appliance establishes communication with the router.
+high availability in WCCP mode—When WCCP is used with an high availability pair, the primary appliance establishes communication with the router.
 The appliance uses its management IP address on apA or apB, not its virtual IP address, to communicate with the router.
 Upon failover, the new primary appliance establishes WCCP communication with the router.